Najib Tareque: Works

 Tareque is mainly a printmaker.
 However, he did numerous work in the several mediums including oil, water, and acrylic, but he mostly on the mix-media.
 Tareque's earlier works highlighted nature, structure, figures, sketches, and portrait became the subject of his paintings.
 His portraits and figures are considered as semi-realistic and often surrealistic or impressionistic.
-Most of his paintings have vibrant colours, and the backgrounds are moving is dominant.
-Initially, multivariate fragility noted in his paintings that often reminds the artworks of the Fauvist artists.
+Most of his paintings have vibrant colours, and the backgrounds feature dominant movement.
+Initially, a multivariate fragility was noted in his paintings, which often recall the works of Fauvist artists.
 Paul Klee's painting are often remembered when analyzing the space and intention of Tareque's painting "Antarer Anusandhan" and "Naree Banam Naree".
 Tareque has often used the Arabic alphabet and the use of words in the art of painting.
-Tareque has tried to create own art form mainly by synthesizing different doctrines of paintings rather than a specific one.
+Tareque has attempted to create his own art form by synthesizing various painting doctrines rather than following a specific one.
 There is a logical appreciation about the life of artist Tareque in the opening words: "God is amorphous, inactive, and absolute emptiness, religions are the historic events for the human society, which increasingly becoming history.
 Those who have a lack of knowledge of history are either religious, maybe anti-religious, or antipathetic."

 In 1994, two of his solo exhibitions were organized.
 "Joy Manabata" is his first solo exhibition which was held in May 1994 with Alliance Française in Dhaka.
 Most of the 42 paintings of the exhibition were the subject matter of the human.
 Where the human form has been depicted in the form of Durga, Nomad, Ravana, Ullas, etc. Some paintings of Tareque, who believe in the Evolution theory, are found in the resemblance of the non-human face with the human body, through which he has expressed his desire to illustrate the ugly image of the human.

 In 2009, he participated in the group exhibition held in Mumbai, India.
-He got acquainted with the illustration of book covers and literary magazines, dissiging of clothing, etc. In Bangladesh, he tried to turn the traditional illustrations of the book covers into modern art.
+He got acquainted with the illustration of book covers and literary magazines, fashion design, etc. In Bangladesh, he tried to turn the traditional illustrations of the book covers into modern art.

-In 2015, Tareque took an initiative to create an artists hub and launched a gallery Studio 6/6 at Mohammedpur, Dhaka, when the co-founder was his daughter Taiara Farhana Tareque.
-After initial launch of the studio has hosted several exhibitions, workshops, and events featuring artists from different talents, as musicians, painters, writers etc.
+In 2015, Tareque took the initiative to create an artists' hub and launched a gallery, Studio 6/6, in Mohammadpur, Dhaka, with his daughter, Taiara Farhana Tareque, as co-founder.
+After its initial launch, the studio has hosted several exhibitions, workshops, and events featuring artists with different talents, such as musicians, painters, and writers.